Life Sciences

 A Patient-Centric Approach to Clinical Trials

-This year’s ASH Meeting prompted clinicians to discuss the optimal approach for determining the value of hematology treatments, highlighting how overal survival (OS) and quality of life remain the paramount concern for patients.
+This year’s ASH Meeting prompted clinicians to discuss the optimal approach for determining the value of hematology treatments, highlighting how overall survival (OS) and quality of life remain the paramount concern for patients.
 These questions encouraged the audience of hematology experts and key industry players to reexamine the role of progression free survival endpoints in clinical trial designs.
 Providing sustainable care and keeping patients’ best interests at the forefront were the main topic of discussions in several sessions.
 The latter also included striking the balance between offering potentially beneficial therapies to patients and considering the increasing associated costs.

 Harnessing AI and Machine Learning in Hematology